How to Engrave a Dog Tag – The 6 Best Methods Explained

 Insert the Cricut engraving tip into the machine's tool holder.

-Step 4: Define material and settings
+Step 4: Set material and settings

 Step 5: Start engraving

-Step 6: Removal and Cleaning
+Step 6: Remove and clean

 Ideal for decorative or light engravings